Chevrolet Corvette: Fifth generation (C5; 1997–2004)

 An all-new LS1 aluminum engine (Gen III small block) featured individual ignition coils for each cylinder, and aluminum block and pistons.
 It was initially rated at 345 hp and 350 lbft, but was increased to 350 hp in the 2001 edition.
 The new engine, combined with the new body, was able to achieve up to 28 mpg on the highway.

-For its first year, the C5 was available only as a coupe, although the new platform was designed from the ground up to be a convertible, which returned in 1998, followed by the fixed-roof coupe (FRC) in 1999.
+For its first year, the C5 was available only as a coupe, though the new platform was designed from the ground up to be a convertible, introduced for model year 1998.
+A fixed-roof coupe (FRC) followed in 1999.
 One concept for the FRC was for it to be a stripped-down model with a possible V6 engine (nicknamed in-house as the "Billy Bob").
 By 2000, FRC plans laid the groundwork for the return in 2001 of the Z06, an RPO option not seen since Zora's 1963 race-ready Corvette.

 The Z06 model replaced the FRC model as the highest-performance C5 Corvette.
 Instead of a heavier double-overhead cam engine like the ZR-1 of the C4 generation, the Z06 used an LS6, a 385 hp derivative of the standard LS1 engine.
 Using the much more rigid fixed roof design allowed the Z06 unprecedented handling thanks to upgraded brakes and less body flex.
 Those characteristics, along with the use of materials such as a titanium exhaust system and a carbon fiber hood in the 2004 model year, led to further weight savings and performance gains for the C5 Z06.
 The LS6 was later upgraded to 405 hp for 2002–2004.
 Although the Z06's rated power output is equal to that of the C4 ZR-1, the improved rigidity, suspension, brakes, and reduced weight of the C5 produced a car quicker than C4 ZR-1.